modin-project/modin/docs/flow/modin/data_management/functions.rst

 GroupBy functions
 -----------------
 Evaluates GroupBy aggregation for that type of functions that can be executed via MapReduce approach.
-To be able to form groups engine efficiently broadcasts `by` partitions to each partition of the source frame.
+To be able to form groups engine broadcasts `by` partitions to each partition of the source frame.

 Default-to-pandas functions
 ---------------------------